nusco/narjillos/backlog.md

 ###Speed Demon

+* Auto-update number of background threads based on number of cores °°°
+* Pre-store angle when creating polar vector (it's a waste not to - but update the ticking test aftet that) °°
+* Lazily reverse-calculate x and y in polar vectors (see above) °°
+* Optimize physics engines by passing in angles instead of recalculating them °°
-* Fix code for growing organs and bodies (currently weird and probably worth optimizing) °
+* Fix code for growing organs and bodies (currently weird and probably worth optimizing) °°
 * Check speed under Linux

 ###Gamer